 - After the beloved Candy Corn, the leading best sellers are as follows: Snickers, Reese’s, Kit Kat and M&M’S.

 - Candy Corn is the most searched-for candy term in Google — more popular than candy apples, gummy worms and candy pumpkins.

 - The day of the year with the most candy sales?
 October 28th.
 And of all the 365 days in the year, the top five candy selling days are all in October.

 - The average American household spends $44 a year on Halloween candy!

 - November 4th is National Candy Day.

 Candy Fun Facts We Missed

 Did we miss some candy fun facts?
-If so, please feel free to let us know in the comment section below.
+If so, please feel free to let us know in the comment section or our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Candy.